top of page

 85. Gondolas

 The standard retail shelving fixture, usually double-sided with adjustable shelves and pegboard backing.
-Gondolas serve as the foundation of most store layouts and are easily reconfigurable to support different product categories.
 Branded gondola bays often include header graphics, shelf-edge labels, and lighting to differentiate the brand within the aisle.

 86. Graphics Package